 - A veteran who is participating in a VA approved research project

-If you don’t fit into one of those categories, the VA will ask you to provide your household income and net worth from the previous year.
+NET WORTH REQUIREMENT: If you don’t fit into one of those categories, the VA will ask you to provide your household income and net worth from the previous year.
 If your income is below certain thresholds, you will not have to make a co-payment.
 Click here to view the thresholds for income.
-In addition, you must not have more than $80,000 in property.
-Those whose income exceeds the threshold or who refuse to submit to the means test may have to make a co-payment.
+In addition, you must not have more than $129,094 in Net Worth (for 2020).
+Net Worth for VA Pension has a rather curious definition in that it is the sum of (1) Savings and other non-exempt assets of you and members of your household, Plus (2) One Year’s worth of income of you and your household.

-Unlike Medi-Cal program, there is currently no penalty for transferring assets before applying for veterans benefits, including long-term care.
-Remember, however, that if you do transfer assets it may affect your eligibility for Medi-Cal.
-CAUTION: the VA has announced that it intends to issue regulations to severely penalize asset transfers made within three (3) years of application, and we anticipate the release of these regulations in the Spring of 2016.
-We currently do not know whether they will have retroactive effect.
+PENALTY FOR ASSET TRANSFERS: As of October 18, 2018, there is now a penalty imposed for transferring assets before applying for veterans benefits, including long-term care.
+The new VA Regulations severely penalize asset transfers made within three (3) years of application.
 So, before giving away assets as a planning technique, it would be wise to consult with an Elder Law Attorney who has been certified to handle veterans claims.
+The penalty now also applies to the purchase of an annuity, so beware buying an annuity as a means to qualify for VA Pension.
 For an article on topic for non-professionals click here, and for professionals click here.
+Remember, that if you do transfer assets that may affect your eligibility for Medi-Cal, as well.

 Even if your income is above the threshold, you do not have to make co-payments for the following services: